 5. RivaReno Gelato Darlinghurst

-When getting you head around a new city like Sydney it is always good to be armed with some basic facts.
-These is a few that could come in handy.
+If you want to get to grips with a location such as Sydney it is always good to be armed with some basic facts.
+Here are a number of facts that could be of help to you.

 Region: New South Wales